ATC Class: H02AB01

-Distributed into milk and could suppress growth, interfere with endogenous glucocorticoid production, or cause other adverse effects in nursing infants.a
+Distributed into milk and could suppress growth, interfere with endogenous glucocorticoid production, or cause other adverse effects in nursing infants.

-With long-term use, may delay growth and maturation in children and adolescents.a c Monitor carefully the growth and development of pediatric patients receiving prolonged corticosteroid therapy.a Titrate dosage to the lowest effective level.a Alternate-day therapy with short-acting glucocorticoids (e.g., prednisone, prednisolone, methylprednisolone) may minimize growth suppression and should be instituted if growth suppression occurs.a
+With long-term use, may delay growth and maturation in children and adolescents.
+Monitor carefully the growth and development of pediatric patients receiving prolonged corticosteroid therapy.
+Titrate dosage to the lowest effective level.
+Alternate-day therapy with short-acting glucocorticoids (e.g., prednisone, prednisolone, methylprednisolone) may minimize growth suppression and should be instituted if growth suppression occurs.

 Glucocorticoid-induced osteoporosis and associated fractures are common in children and adolescents receiving long-term systemic therapy.
 In addition, may prevent achievement of peak bone mass during adolescence by inhibiting bone formation.
 Methods for monitoring bone mineralization (e.g., dual-energy x-ray absorptiometry [DXA]) in children and adolescents are similar to those in adults.

 Ensure children and adolescents consistently ingest either through diet or supplementation adequate calcium and vitamin D.